In conjuction with

 • Theoretical Modeling for the Computing Continuum

-Paper submission is double-blind electronic only.
-Authors should use the Easychair system.
+Paper submission is double-blind electronic only through EasyChair.
 The DML-ICC workshop invites authors to submit original and unpublished work.
-Papers should not exceed 6 pages in ACM double-column format, including figures, tables, and references.
+Papers should not exceed 6 pages in IEEE double-column format, including figures, tables, and references.
 Up to 2 additional pages might be purchased upon the approval of the proceedings chair.

-At least one author of each paper must be registered for the conference in order for the paper to be published in the proceedings.
-The conference proceedings will be published by the ACM and made available online via the IEEE Xplore Digital Library and ACM Digital Library.
+At least one author of each paper must be registered for the conference for the paper to be published in the proceedings.
+The conference proceedings will be published by the IEEE and made available online via the IEEE Xplore Digital Library and ACM Digital Library.

 Ian Foster, University of Chicago and Argonne National Laboratory, USA